Rumeen Farhana: Career

+Farhana took her oath as a Member of Parliament on 17 February 2026, alongside other independent lawmakers and members of the opposition party.
+However, following the parliamentary swearing-in, she refused to take the additional oath required for membership in the Constitution Reform Council.
+While other independent MPs participated, Farhana walked out of the ceremony and abstained from the council.

+On 21 February 2026, International Mother Language Day local BNP activists prevented her from placing floral tributes at the memorial and chanted slogans against her.
+During a physical scuffle her wreath was allegedly torn apart and she left the area escorted by supporters.
+Following the incident, the Dhaka–Sylhet highway in Shahbazpur was blocked due to a fire set by her supporters.
+A lawsuit was later filed against approximately 150 individuals in Brahmanbaria for barring her from paying tribute.

+On 1 June 2026, Farhana, the lawmaker representing Brahmanbaria-2, announced that a human chain and protest program would be held in Shahbazpur Union to demonstrate against the suspension of a scheduled screening of the film Bonolota Express.
+The film, organized by the Brahmanbaria Film Society, a platform of undergraduate students, had been scheduled for exhibition on 30 May 2026 at the Annada Government High School premises as part of Eid-ul-Adha celebrations.
+The event was canceled following a social media campaign launched by local Qawmi madrasah students and Islamic student organizations opposing the screening, which had triggered conflicting claims between the student organizers and the school administration over venue approval.
+Farhana announced the protest timeline on her Facebook page, where she condemned the suspension of the screening and said she would personally attend the demonstration.

 Controversy

 Purbachal plot allotment

 In August 2019, Farhana became embroiled in controversy after her application to the Ministry of Housing and Public Works for a 10-katha or 7200 square feet plot in the Purbachal New Town Project was leaked to the public.
 In the application letter, she wrote, "I do not have any plot of land in Dhaka city.
 Therefore, I am requesting you to allot a 10-katha plot in Purbachal."

 This statement was widely criticized as misleading, as it appeared to contradict her 2018 election affidavit, which confirmed her ownership of an 1,850 square-foot flat in Dhaka.
 The incident drew accusations of hypocrisy, with critics pointing out the perceived contradiction between her role as a vocal Awami League government critic and her application for a state-allocated asset.

 In response, Farhana defended her right as a parliamentarian to apply for the plot, stating it was a standard privilege.
 She attributed the controversial wording to her personal assistant who, she claimed, had drafted the letter.
 She also argued that the primary ethical breach was the leaking of her official application from a government ministry.
 Following the public outcry, Farhana ultimately withdrew her application.